Lynn Donoghue: Awards

 She received the Queen's Golden Jubilee Medal for outstanding service to the community in 2002.
 In 1991, Donoghue was elected a member of the Royal Canadian Academy of Arts.

 Donoghue held teaching positions across Ontario from the 1970s to the 1990s, at the University of Guelph; York University, Toronto; Sheridan College, Oakville; the Ontario College of Art, Toronto; Sir Sandford Fleming College, and the Haliburton School of Fine Arts, Haliburton.
 Early in her career, she was involved in children's programming at a precursor to Museum London.

+Death

-She died in Toronto, Ontario, on November 22, 2003 of complications arising from diabetes.
+She died in Toronto, Ontario, on November 22, 2003 from a diabetic insulin reaction.
 A silent auction dedicated to her memory of 75 works by artists across Canada was held posthumously at the Gladstone Hotel in Toronto.
-It collected money for her 14-year-old son, Luca Langiano.